 I thought I had written about the episode here, but I have never done so.
 Perhaps that's because I like to keep the Mysterious Shakespearean Derivatives a mystery.
 But I'll take the chance.

-In Lyle, the Kindly Viking, Archibald Asparagus (who is usually a bit snooty anyway) is attempting to raise the tone of the show by incorporating thing with greater cultural value.
+In Lyle, the Kindly Viking, Archibald Asparagus (who is usually a bit snooty anyway) is attempting to raise the tone of the show by incorporating things with greater cultural value.
 Thus, Hamlet.
-There are some fairly-good adaptations of lines from the play to recognize.
+The VeggieTales production provides some fairly-good adaptations of lines from the play that you'll likely recognize.

 Here's part of the segment (in keeping with Bardfilm's Fair Use Policy, I'm not providing the clip in its entirety).
 Enjoy!